 How hard could it have been to say something like, “gotta watch for anacondas” instead?
 It makes much more sense, and could have been a solid punchline about watching out for untrustworthy people (snakes).

 Secondly, koalas aren’t even in jungles.
 Anyone who watched a bit of Animal Planet in their days would know that koalas are only found in Australia, hanging out on eucalyptus trees in open woodlands.

 I understand the desire to get fancy with the classic “My life is a movie” metaphor.
 But the guy you just referenced didn’t make motion pictures.
-Just shit that didn’t move.
+Just non-motion pictures.
 It’s wrong.

 R.I.P Bankroll Fresh.

 But this line always disappoints me, and makes me laugh at the same time.